kvinay7/interview-preparation/OS.md

    - Process enters "Ready" state → Scheduled → Dispatched to "Running."
    - Executes until completion, interruption, or waiting for I/O.
    - Terminates → Resources freed.

+ - **How Interrupts Work:**
+   - Interrupt Occurs: A hardware device or software process triggers an interrupt.
+   - Interrupt Request (IRQ): The interrupt request is sent to the interrupt controller, which informs the OS.
+   - Interrupt Acknowledgment: The CPU acknowledges the interrupt, saves the current execution context (e.g., registers, program counter), and begins executing the ISR.
+   - Interrupt Handling: The Interrupt Service Routine (ISR) performs necessary tasks, such as reading data from I/O devices, handling system calls, or responding to errors.
+   - Context Restoration: After the ISR finishes, the CPU restores the previous execution context (using a context switch) and continues where it left off.

  - **Process Control System Calls**:
    - **`fork()`**: Creates a new process by duplicating the calling process.
    - **`exec()`**: Replaces the current process with a new program.